SuzanneNL/star-trail-photography/testing.md

 ```
 This resolved the issue: the mobile gallery appears on smaller screens.

-3. **Misplaced button**
+**3: Misplaced button**<br>
-    - I had accidentally placed the submit button for signing up outside of the form code.
+I had accidentally placed the submit button for signing up outside of the form code.
 Therefore, a new user could not actually sign up.
 This was fixed of course by placing the button inside the form.

-4. **Defensive programming for registering**
+**4: Defensive programming for registering**<br>
-    - Users were allowed to create an account without filling in both the username and password fields.
+Users were allowed to create an account without filling in both the username and password fields.
 Also, spaces could be used to create a username or password.
 The first issue was resolved by adding the required attribute.
 The second was resolved by specifying that users could use the letters A-Z both in lower and uppercase, the numbers 0-9, an underscore and a period.

-5. **Mobile gallery disappeared**
+**5: Mobile gallery disappeared**<br>
-    - I had built two galleries, one for the desktop, and one for mobile screens that I made visible on different screen sizes using media queries, **display: none** and **display: block**, as I already explained above.
+I had built two galleries, one for the desktop, and one for mobile screens that I made visible on different screen sizes using media queries, **display: none** and **display: block**, as I already explained above.
 However, one day, I discovered that the mobile gallery had disappeared: it was no longer visible.
 It seemed like I had changed something in my code.
 I retraced my commit messages, but I couldn't find anything that would have made this change.
 I used !important to see if this could override, but nothing happened.
 I deleted all my new code from after creating my two gallery structures, but it didn't help.
 I used online validators to check if something was wrong with my code, but there were no errors.
 Then I realized I had recently added an extra image to my database.
 There were three images now, instead of two.
 So I deleted the third image from the DB, and my mobile gallery reappeared, with two images!
 My hypothesis then was that the gallery would only appear if it had to display an even number of images.
 I therefore added two extra images to the database, and indeed, all images (a total of 4 now) appeared.
 My hypothesis was correct: the mobile gallery was visible only when it had to display an even number of images, but disappeared when there it had to display an uneven number of images.
 This was strange, because the desktop gallery worked with both uneven and even numbers.
 I thought this might be resolved by adding an extra if statement (like the one I use for the desktop gallery), but this didn't resolve the issue.
 As I was talking to tutor support, who weren't able to help me, I suddenly came up with the idea that probably, the if statement in my desktop gallery was having some sort of power over my mobile gallery and that the order 'desktop gallery - mobile gallery' had something to do with this.
 So I decided to put the mobile gallery section at the top of my html file, above the desktop gallery section.
 This resolved the issue!
 The mobile gallery now is visible, both with an even and uneven number of images.

-6. **Datepicker shows future dates**
+**6: Datepicker shows future dates**<br>
-    - Users need to fill in when they took a picture when they want to add an image to the gallery.
+Users need to fill in when they took a picture when they want to add an image to the gallery.
 I used the datepicker from Materialize.
 As a user cannot take pictures in the future, I wanted the datepicker to only display dates in the past, and today.
 I did this by adding the following jQuery code:
 ```
 maxDate: new Date()
 ```